bahrus/xtal-method/README.md

 </xtal-method>
 ```

 The second argument, of type string, of 'xtalMethod.import()' is an extremely limited pseudo css selector.
-To specify multiple script tags, use the css comma delimiter.
+To specify multiple script tags by id, use the css comma delimiter.
 Fragments will be inserted in the order of the list.

 ## Install the Polymer-CLI